shawngiese/restbot/README.md

 # restbot

 ## Overview
-Node.js based Slack bot using botkit.
-This bot is hosted with [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
+Node.js based Slack bot using the botkit frameworks.
+This bot can be hosted with [Beep Boop](https://beepboophq.com/docs/article/overview) hosting platform or can be run from behind your firewall where it will connect to a private server and the Slack server.
 The Slack API documentation can be found [here](https://api.slack.com/).
+The code is working ONLY with the latest Information Hub server.
+If you want to see the code for the previous release check the releases of this repository.

 ## Assumptions
+This is a prototype.
+It is not using SSL for connections, it is not using OAUTH, and it defaults to an administrators account for everyone.

+A few additional assumptions:
 * If you are deploying this with the Docker service from Beep Boop, you need a [Beep Boop](https://beepboophq.com) account and a GitHub fork of this project.
 Otherwise you can run this script locally.
 * If running this code locally (useful for debug) install node.js on your computer.
 * You have a Slack team account with sufficient rights to add a bot and generate a Slack API token.
+* You have an Information Hub server installed and the username/password in this code matches an account on your server.

 ## Usage